Wheeler Springs, California

 Wheeler Springs is an unincorporated community that grew around a set of sulphurated hot springs in Ventura County, California.

 It is located 6 miles north of the Ojai Valley, within Los Padres National Forest.
 It is named for Wheeler Blumberg, who founded the town in 1891, and the many natural hot springs.

-Wheeler Springs is most known for its former resort, natural hot springs and for previously being home to the smallest post office in the U.S. It is also where TV personality Art Linkletter opened the theme park Kiddyland Park.
+Wheeler Springs is most known for its former resort, natural hot springs and for being home to the smallest post office in the U.S. It is also where TV personality Art Linkletter opened the theme park Kiddyland Park.
 Wheeler Springs is home to numerous campgrounds, including Wheeler Gorge Campground by Matilija Creek, as well as multiple hiking trails and open-space nature areas.

 Etymology

 Wheeler Springs is named for Wheeler C. Blumberg, who acquired government land surrounding the hot springs.
 Blumberg discovered the hot springs here in 1890 when he was out on a hunting trip.
 He shot a deer which fell into a ravine.
 When Blumberg climbed into the canyon, he discovered hot sulphur springs and cold mountain water springs.